Back to all posts

 • A ClickOnce application can be installed on an end user's computer and run locally even when the computer is offline, or it can be run in an online-only mode without permanently installing anything on the end user's computer.

-2. How and When these packages are updated.
+2. How and when these packages are updated.

-For a Red team, Application manifest is the xml file which gets build and hosted on payload hosting server, to be called by the ClickOnce deployment.All the files listed inside of the manifest file will then be fetched from the webserver for performing infections during the deployment.
+For a red team, the application manifest is the XML file built and hosted on the payload hosting server, called by the ClickOnce deployment.
+All files listed inside the manifest will then be fetched from the web server during deployment.

-1. Installation Strategy:This defines how a ClickOnce application has to be deployed inside of the target system.
-This is of two types:
+1. Installation strategy.
+This defines how a ClickOnce application has to be deployed inside the target system.
+Two types:

-• Online-Only Mode(aka Install="false"): Used when it requires to run programs on that system without actually installing anything.[No further updates are possible since packages don't persist on that system]
+• Online-Only Mode (Install="false"): used when programs need to run on the system without actually installing anything.
+No further updates are possible since packages do not persist on the system.

-OPSEC Alert:
+OPSEC Alert

 ######## Registry